Blog

 Ham Cooking Basics

 - Fully cooked hams should be heated to a serving temperature of approximately 125 – 130°F — about 12 to 15 minutes per pound in a 325°F oven.
+All Jones hams are fully cooked.

 - Uncooked hams (often labeled as “cook before serving”) should be heated to a recommended internal temperature of 160° — about 30 minutes per pound.